 Depending on the business, where it operates, it range of activities, other factors may include

 5 Describe A Method A manager Can Use To Control His Budget Allocated To His Section Of “Budgetary Review”.

-Budgetary Review refers to comparing the budgeted figures of given period to that of the actual in order to find any difference(variance) in it.
+Budgetary Review refers to comparing the budgeted figures of a given period to that of the actual to find any difference(variance) in it.

-To be able to do this the person involved should be able to obtain all the budgeted figures and the derive equivalence in four weeks intervals.
+To do this the person involved should be able to obtain all the budgeted figures and the derive equivalence in four weeks intervals.

 This is arrived by dividing every budgeted item by 52.
 The same procedure would be employed for the actual figures.
 The comparison is then done on four week intervals.

 A difference between the budgeted result and the actual result is called variance.
 The variance may be adverse or favourable.

 If, an organisation budget for an advertisement expenditure of $2000 and it spends an actual of $1000, then the variance is favourable because the business has spent below the budget and thus has saved money.